Community for Change

 Around 92% of The Access Project students apply to a top university, versus 54% of young people from similar backgrounds who are not supported by The Access Project.

-Host a two-week in-person placement with Nuffield Placements powered by STEM Learning, and help to provide meaningful work experiences for Year 12 students and your team.
+Host a summer placement with STEM Learning Research Placements and Experiences, and help to provide meaningful work experiences for Year 12 students and your team.

 If you have any queries about hosting a placement, let us know.
 Email communityforchange@ncas.ac.uk.